 Maybe you saw it coming, but I (in my exhausted condition) didn’t and was so shocked that I almost fell backwards into a rack of name-brand purses and wallets.
 It was all I could do to not openly give away that I was at the edge of fight or flight mode.
 With great difficultly and trying to maintain some scrap of self-respect, I gathered what I could find of my composure and quickly and carefully walked away.

 I don’t think my heart rate settled down until I was well through the dreaded make-up department and I found a place to stop and think-through how big of a fool I had made of myself.
 Seriously?
 A real human mannequin?
 Is that really a job these days?

 Well, other than the fully operational and, presumably fully anatomically correct mannequin, that store was a complete bust regarding the gift I was looking for and I found it later at another store.

 But, I’ll confess that, while I did walk back to the heart-stopping, non-mannequin gal who remained at her post and pose, not being noticed by anyone.
 This time I stood behind her and contemplated my potential options.
 I thought, how fair it would be if I were to stand close behind her, catch someone’s eyes as they walked towards her and silently mouth to them, “Watch this,” and quickly poke my fingers into her waist to get a rise out of her – but I was too chicken to actually do it.
 This woman had crushed me once already today and thought it best not see what other tricks she might have up her, umm — never mind; this clique is also too dangerous to mess with .

-It’s bad enough to know that there some older woman out there somewhere telling her friends the story of how she was such a great mannequin one year that she scared the wits out of some poor guy.
+It’s bad enough to know that there is now some older woman out there somewhere telling her friends the story of how she was such a great mannequin one year that she scared the wits out of some poor guy.